TabDPT: Scaling Tabular Foundation Models on Real Data: Related Work

 \section{Related Work}

 \looseness=-1 \pgraph{Tabular Foundation Models} Although foundation models in other domains~\citep{devlin2018bert, brown2020language, dosovitskiy2021image} have shown tremendous progress in recent years, foundation models for tabular data have lagged behind~\citep{breugel2024tabular}.
 Several attempts have tried to bridge this gap.
 However, many of these methods require additional training when applied to a novel task~\citep{kim2024carte,van2024latable,lin2024ctsyn}, hindering widespread adoption in practice due to the high costs associated with fine-tuning.
 Meanwhile, ICL-based TFMs have started gaining traction.
-Among them, large language model (LLM) based approaches~\citep{gardner2024large,hegselmann2023tabllm,sun2024scaling,wen2024supervised,wen2025scalableincontextlearningtabular} initially appear to be a natural fit.
-However, LLMs cannot easily handle numerical content of tables since their tokenization is specifically designed for language data.
+Among them, large language model (LLM) based approaches~\citep{gardner2024large,hegselmann2023tabllm,sun2024scaling,wen2025scalableincontextlearningtabular} initially appear to be a natural fit.
+However, LLMs cannot easily handle numerical content of tables since their tokenization is not tailor-made for numerical data.
 As a result, LLM-based ICL methods suffer from high memory costs and low performance, as we discuss in~\Cref{subsec:architecture,sec:eval}.
 Furthermore, natural language follows a sequential left-to-right structure, whereas tabular data is inherently order-invariant with respect to rows.
 Indeed, LLMs are sensitive to the order of examples in context~\citep{lu2022fantastically}.

-On the other hand, tabular-specific ICL methods such as TabPFN~\citep{hollmann2023tabpfn} can naturally handle tabular data with numerical entries.
+\looseness=-1 On the other hand, tabular-specific ICL methods such as TabPFN~\citep{hollmann2023tabpfn} can naturally handle tabular data with numerical entries.
 However, they are completely reliant on synthetic data generators; ensuring that this mechanism captures the full diversity and nuances of real-world data is challenging, and making meaningful improvements to it is difficult.
 Notable concurrent work by~\citet{Hollmann2025} does not include open-sourced pre-training and synthetic generators, further complicating direct improvements to their model; another concurrent method requires a complex, three-stage procedure to learn from synthetic generators~\citep{qu2025tabicl}.
-In this paper, we hypothesize that real tabular data contains much more information than heavily engineered synthetic tabular generators, thus allowing more straightforward improvements by scaling model and data size, which is supported by experiments in~\Cref{subsec:scaling}.
+In this paper, we hypothesize that real tabular data contains much more information than existing heavily engineered synthetic tabular generators, thus allowing more straightforward improvements by scaling model and data size; this is supported by experiments in~\Cref{subsec:scaling}.

 \looseness=-1 \pgraph{Scaling Laws} Neural scaling laws have been studied extensively in various data modalities~\citep{brown2020language,kaplan2020scaling}.
 In natural language processing (NLP), scaling laws were first identified in language models, where performance improves predictably with larger models, training corpora, and compute.
 Similar trends have been observed in computer vision~\citep{zhai2022scaling}.
 Recently, \citet{schambach2023scaling} demonstrated preliminary evidence of scaling laws for tabular data with very small-scale experiments.
 In this paper, we follow the developments from NLP, conducting thorough experiments to show that \name\ follows scaling laws.
 Our novel analysis of scaling in the tabular domain paves the way for TFMs to scale and improve, much like foundation models in other domains.